Luthey-Schulten-Lab/SummerSchool_2025/CME/GIP/README.md

 The rate constants are based on the protein DnaA from the minimal cell.
 The first three rate constants were calculated using the initial concentrations of nucleotides and aminoacyl-tRNAs reported in the *Cell* paper[^thornburg_cell].

-We assume the gene copy number is fixed at 1 and the initial mRNA count is 1, while the initial protein count is 148 from the proteomics study.
+We assume the gene copy number is fixed at 1 and the initial mRNA count is 1, and the initial protein count is 148 from the proteomics study.
 The protein degradation rate is estimated based on a half-life of 25 hours[^thornburg_kinetic].

 **Table 1.
 Four reactions with their rate constants**